Air & Space Museum

 Veterans Coffee Hour

-Saturday, Nov 22, 2025 | 9:00AM to 10:00AM
+Saturday, Feb 21, 2026 | 9:00AM to 10:00AM

-Calling all veterans and their families and support networks – you’re invited to a special morning at the Air & Space Museum on Saturday, November 22 at 9:00 a.m.
+Calling all veterans and their support networks – you’re invited to a special morning at the Air & Space Museum on Saturday, February 21, at 9:00 a.m.

-Enjoy a complimentary cup of coffee, early access to the museum before public hours, and great conversation with fellow veterans.
-Explore our aircraft collection with the help of knowledgeable volunteers and take time to connect, reflect and share stories in a welcoming space.
-Don’t miss this opportunity to see the newest aircraft in our collection and the museum’s first Marine Corps aircraft: the AV-8B Harrier II+!
+Enjoy a complimentary cup of coffee, early access to the museum before public hours and great conversations.
+Explore our aircraft collection with the help of knowledgeable volunteers, and take time to connect and share stories in a welcoming space.

 We’d love to have you join us!
 Please register at the link below.